BartvanWoesik/home_credit/README.md

 Note:
  Data of this project can be found on the Kaggle pages, and will not be stored in the git repo due to size limitations.

+This project will take 4 weeks to complete.